OfficeDev/Microsoft-Teams-Samples/samples/bot-proactive-messaging-teamsfx/README.md

 ## Edit the manifest

 You can find the Teams app manifest in `templates/appPackage` folder.
-The folder contains two manifest files:
+The folder contains a manifest template file:
-* `manifest.local.template.json`: Manifest file for Teams app running locally.
-* `manifest.remote.template.json`: Manifest file for Teams app running remotely (After deployed to Azure).
+* `manifest.template.json`

 Both files contain template arguments with `{...}` statements which will be replaced at build time.
+You can hover the prepoerties to see the actual value or preview the manifest.
 You may add any extra properties or permissions you require to this file.
 See the [schema reference](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) for more information.

+> Important Notes!
+This sample is under upgrading, please expect errors if you attempted to provision and deploy the app to cloud.
+> Once the sample complete upgrading, this notice will be removed.
+And the sample will be ready to be deployed to cloud by then.
+> Before that, please debug and run this sample app locally!
+>
 ## Deploy to Azure

 Deploy your project to Azure by following these steps: